 This morning, we bid farewell to Killarney and travel to Tralee, capital town of County Kerry and famous for The Rose of Tralee Festival.

-We continue to Tarbert and board the Shannon Ferry, which crosses the Shannon Estuary to Killimer.
-We continue the coast road to the majestic Cliffs of Moher, which rises to a height of 702 ft over the Atlantic Ocean.
+We continue to Tarbert and board the Shannon Ferry for a 25 minute sailing across the Shannon Estuary to Killimer.
+We continue the coast road to the majestic Cliffs of Moher which rises to a height of 702 ft over the Atlantic Ocean.
 Following some free time to view the cliffs, our tour will continue through the lunar type landscape of the Burren.
-The Burren comes from the Irish word ‘bhoireann’ meaning, ‘a stony place’ or ‘a rocky place’ which is a good description for this 350 sq. kilometers limestone plateau in North Clare.
+The Burren comes from the Irish word bhoireann meaning a stony place or a rocky place which is a good description for this 350 sq. kilometers limestone plateau in North Clare.

 We continue along the shores of Galway Bay to Galway City for a two night stay.